United Nations Operation in Somalia II: Expansion of mandate

 On 3 March 1993, the Secretary-General submitted to the Security Council his recommendations for effecting the transition from UNITAF to UNOSOM II.
 He noted that despite the size of the UNITAF mission, a secure environment was not yet established.
 There was still no effective functioning government or local security/police force.
 The Secretary-General concluded that, should the Security Council determine that the time had come for the transition from UNITAF to UNOSOM II, the latter should be endowed with enforcement powers under Chapter VII of the United Nations Charter to establish a secure environment throughout Somalia.
 UNOSOM II would therefore seek to complete the task begun by UNITAF.
 The new mandate would also empower UNOSOM II to assist in rebuilding their economic, political and social life, so as to recreate a Somali State.
 Most notably it would also mandate the disarmament of Somali militias.

-The new UN-controlled mission, to be called UNOSOM II, was established by the Security Council in Resolution 814 (1993) on 26 March 1993.
-It did not formally take over operations in Somalia until UNITAF was dissolved on 4 May 1993.
+While Somalia was not reincorporated into a UN trusteeship as it had been in the 1950s, UNOSOM II was entrusted with the power to make decisions on behalf of the Somali people.
+This significant shift in mandate incited numerous allegations of UN colonialism.
+The United Nations, by invoking Chapter VII, essentially transformed the scope of its operations in Somalia, a move that would become a major point of contention in the near future.
+According to UNOSOM II advisor John Drysdale the majority of Somali political leaders rejected the notion of UN administering any aspect of Somalia, though some prominent figures such as Gen. Mohamed Abshir called for the return of trusteeship.
+The shift raised suspicions among a wide spectrum of Somalis, inciting concerns about the UN's possible attempts to reestablish a trusteeship.
+Aidid's faction was particularly vocal about these apprehensions but was not alone.
+A variety of other Somali factions, including that of Aidid's main adversary, Ali Mahdi, also expressed similar concerns.